gvwilson/sdxpy/src/template/index.md

 This chapter builds a simple page templating system using the third strategy.
-We will process each page independently by parsing the HTML and walking the [%i "DOM" %][%/i%] to find nodes with special attributes.
+We will process each page independently by parsing the HTML and walking the [%i "Document Object Model" %][%/i%] to find nodes with special attributes.
 Our program will execute the instructions in those nodes to implement loops and if/else statements;
 other nodes will be copied as-is to create text.